Posted by Maryam Jan on June 28, 2017

 The Veterans Benefits Act of 2003 allows Federal contracting officers to restrict competition to Service-Disabled Veteran-Owned Small Businesses (SDVOSB), and award a sole source or set-aside contract where certain criteria are met.
-Public Law (P.L.)
-109-461 gives the U.S. Department of Veterans Affairs (VA) authority to give additional preferences in contracting with Veteran and Service-Disabled Veteran-Owned Small Businesses.
+Certified veteran-owned small businesses (VOSBs) have additional opportunities to pursue sole-source and set-aside contracts at the Veterans Administration (VA) under the VA’s Vets First program.

-Watch the latest Virginia PTAC Webinar on CVE certification process
+Attend the next Virginia PTAC Webinar on the SDVOSB certification process

 On October 7, 2010, the U.S. Small Business Administration published a final rule effective February 4, 2011, aimed at expanding federal contracting opportunities for women-owned small businesses (WOSBs).
 The Women-Owned Small Business (WOSB) Federal Contract program authorizes contracting officers to set aside certain federal contracts for eligible:

 - Women-owned small businesses (WOSBs) or

 To be eligible, a firm must be at least 51% owned and controlled by one or more women, and primarily managed by one or more women.
 The women must be U.S. citizens.
 The firm must be “small” in its primary industry in accordance with SBA’s size standards for that industry.
 In order for a WOSB to be deemed “economically disadvantaged,” its owners must demonstrate economic disadvantage in accordance with the requirements set forth in the final rule.

 For certification application information and instructions, visit the SBA’s WOSB webpage:

 For an additional resource check out the ChallengeHER Program: https://virginiaptac.org/useful-link/challengeher-program/